surbut/BSD-QBio/README.md

 # BSD-QBio
-First BSD Bootcamp on Quantitative Biology
+First BSD Bootcamp on Quantitative Biology @ MBL

 See this page http://stefanoallesina.github.io/BSD-QBio/ for important information.